euzu/m3u-filter/README.md

 # m3u-filter

 m3u-filter is a simple application which can filter entries out of a playlist in EXTM3U format.
-If you have a playlist which contains unwanted entries, you can create filter which Include or Discard entries based on the header information of the playlist entries.
+If you have a playlist which contains unwanted entries, you can create filter which include or discard entries based on the header information of the playlist entries.
 Currently filter and rename operations support group, name and title fields.